-Digitalization and access to digital financial services may offer ways to overcome some of the challenges that impede youth from accessing and using financial services, such as physical infrastructure barriers or high costs, by offering convenient, faster, secure and timely transactions and adapting to specific needs through customization.
+Digitalization and access to digital financial services may offer ways to overcome some of the challenges that impede youth and women from accessing and using financial services, such as physical infrastructure barriers or high costs, by offering convenient, faster, secure and timely transactions and adapting to specific needs through customization.
 Digital financial services, when provided in a responsible way within a robust infrastructure, may contribute to increased resilience of the financial sector and of individuals in times of crisis.
 Within the current environment, as governments around the world respond to the health, social and economic effects of the COVID-19 pandemic, the opportunities provided by digital means for individuals and businesses to continue accessing and using financial products and services, are important and relevant.
 Digitalization and access to responsible digital financial services offer opportunities to overcome some of the challenges that impede youth, women and other underserved groups from accessing and using traditional financial services

 Young people’s interaction with digital technologies, from a very young age, is fundamentally different from that of just a generation older.
 Globally, 71% of young people are online, versus 48% of the overall population while one in three internet users around the world is under the age of 18.
 Gender also plays a role in digital access, with girls and young women, especially in countries with low connectivity, being less likely to go online compared to boys and young men: all available indicators suggest persistent gender gaps in terms of access and use of technology and digital media in low and middle income countries.

-Financial inclusion of young people is important.
-Young people use and have access to money.
+Financial inclusion of young people and women is important.
+Young people and women use and have access to money.
 Many young people, and even younger children, interact with money or have experience with money for example by receiving pocket money or earning money through chores or working in the family business.
 In the right context, access to financial services can be an enabler for young people, contributing to their empowerment and increased wellbeing, according to their needs and life stage.
 Several studies exploring the effects of access to savings accounts and financial education by children and young people indicate that these affect young people positively across three broad categories, by: